Why Does Heat Make Eczema Worse?

-- Loose fitting cotton clothing is least likely to trap heat around your little one’s body during warmer months.
-Layering what you put on your little one will let you take off one layer as the weather heats up throughout the day.
+Loose-fitting cotton clothing is least likely to trap heat around your little one’s body during hot weather.
+Layering is a great strategy – depending on the weather, you can add or remove layers as they heat up or cool down during the day.
 This is especially important when you’re travelling in the car.
-Dress for car travel, rather than your destination.
+Dress for car travel rather than your destination!

-- Night time heat can trigger eczema too, so avoiding thick pyjamas and doonas which can trap heat is really important.
-Try using a cotton sheet and cotton blankets instead of a doona and removing a blanket on warm nights.
+Night-time heat can trigger eczema too, so avoiding thick pyjamas and doonas, which can trap heat, is really important.
+Instead, you may want to opt for breathable cotton sheets, pyjamas and blankets instead of a doona.

-- Moisturising immediately after taking your little one out of the bath and while the skin is still damp will lock in hydration to the skin and help to protect the skin’s natural barrier.
-Moisturising can also reduce the temperature of the skin which helps to prevent it from drying out.
-Our eczema moisturiser is made with 100% natural ingredients and has soothing colloidal oatmeal, shea butter and vitamin E, which help protect your child’s skin.
+Moisturising immediately after taking your little one out of the bath, after patting them dry and while their skin is still damp, will lock in hydration and can help protect the skin’s natural barrier.
+Our eczema moisturiser is made with 100% naturally sourced ingredients and has soothing colloidal oatmeal, shea butter and vitamin E, which can help protect your child’s skin.

-- Using a cold compress on eczema skin can be a good way to lower the skin’s temperature and help to manage itching.
-To make a cold compress use a clean washcloth which has been soaked in cold water.
-Rest it on the skin for a few minutes to take the heat out and repeat until the skin has cooled down.
+A cold compress on eczema skin can be an excellent way to lower the skin’s temperature and help manage itching.
+To make a cold compress, use a clean washcloth soaked in cold water.
+Rest it on the skin for a few minutes to take the heat out, and repeat until the skin has cooled down.

-This post was brought to you and your baby with love by Julia and the Itchy Baby Co. team.
+This post was brought to you and your baby with love by the Itchy Baby Co. team.
 X

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.